daohainam/rust-book-vi/README.md

 [nostarch]: https://nostarch.com/rust

-You can also read the book for free online.
+Bạn cũng có thể đọc trực tuyến miễn phí.
 Please see the book as shipped with the latest [stable], [beta], or [nightly] Rust releases.
 Be aware that issues in those versions may have been fixed in this repository already, as those releases are updated less frequently.